bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 Within our school, there has been increasing emphasis on STEM education, especially through the different engineering research projects that students are doing each year.
 This presents us with another opportunity to share our knowledge and help others with our prior experience in the field of robotics.

-Therefore, we have initiated plans with the school to become a “consultancy group” of sorts, starting from next year, where we can help mentor students regarding anything engineering-related, from teaching of new skills to giving out technical advice.
+Therefore, we have initiated plans with the school to become a “consultancy group” of sorts, where starting from next year, we can help mentor students regarding anything engineering-related, from teaching of new skills to providing technical advice.

 Our rationale behind doing this is similar to that of our community outreach, but of course in a more academic and official capacity.
 Hopefully, by making engineering and robotics more accessible, we can inspire more people to try it out and instil a stronger maker culture within our school.

 ## 5. A giant flying hexapod

 Why?
-Because why not.
+Because *why not*.

 In all seriousness though, many of our senior club members have gone on to embark on their own projects after graduating, with everything from building 3D printers to making their own wireless earbuds.
 Building a flying hexapod is just another personal project that we would try to work on in our free time.